Quatre Études de rythme: "Neumes rythmiques"

-"Ile de feu II"
+"Île de Feu II"

 Although Messiaen's programme note for this étude says that it is, like the first étude, "also dedicated to Papua or New Guinea", his posthumously published analysis emphatically states that it refers only to the former, not the latter. "[T]he principal theme, ferocious and violent, has the same character as the themes of the first étude; the variations on this theme alternate with permutations, successively permuted according to the same process and superimposed two by two; the piece closes with a cross-handed perpetual motion in the depths of the keyboard".

-The opening strophe from "Île de feu I" is modified to become the cyclic theme of this étude.
+The opening strophe from "Île de Feu I" is modified to become the cyclic theme of this étude.
 As in the other pieces, this alternates with episodes, in this case based on a mode of twelve durations, twelve sounds, four attacks and five intensities.
 The rhythmic focus in this piece concerns a symmetrical permutation scheme for a duration scale initially given in descending order of durations.
 The elements are reordered according to a wedge-shaped process, which Messiaen elsewhere called "permutation in the form of an open fan".
 The first permutation produces a new ordering which Messiaen called "Interversion I".
 The same permutation scheme applied to this first interversion produces "Interversion II", and so on: